saadzaki7/saadzaki7/README.md

 # Hi, I'm Saad 👋

 ### About Me 🎯
 Software Engineer with a passion for building scalable systems and data-driven tools.
-Currently working on energy systems at Tesla and maintaining YTAnalytics.com, a platform serving 11,000+ users.
-I combine my experience in automotive software, ML/AI, and distributed systems to create impactful solutions.
+Currently working on energy systems at Tesla.
+Previously built YTAnalytics.com, a platform that reached 11,000+ users.
+I combine my experience in automotive software, ML/AI, distributed systems, and quantitative finance to create impactful solutions.

 ## 🔨 Current Work
 - Software Engineer Intern at Tesla (Energy)
-- Maintaining YTAnalytics.com, a platform with 11,000+ users
 - Maintaining HapiGPT, an AI-powered mental wellness platform
+- Building high-performance trading systems and market simulators

 ## 🛠️ Technologies